marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/dec-alpha-options.rst

   Use (do not use) the hardware floating-point instructions for floating-point operations.
-When :option:`-msoft-float` is specified, functions in libgcc.a are used to perform floating-point operations.
+When :option:`-msoft-float` is specified, functions in :samp:`libgcc.a` are used to perform floating-point operations.
 Unless they are replaced by routines that emulate the floating-point operations, or compiled in such a way as to call such emulations routines, these routines issue floating-point